mAAdhaTTah/wpghs_test/_drafts/2014-10-02-displaying-errors-save_post-hook-wordpress.md

 permalink: http://jamesdigioia.com/?p=3119
 published: false
 ---
-One of the last things I had to do before [launching WP-Gistpen 0.4.0][1] was go through the codebase and make sure I was handling errors correctly.
-Internally to the plugin, I first double checked that everything was kicking up errors rather than continuing on,[^1] but I then had to figure out how to display those errors to the user so they could either do something different about it, or report enough information to me so I could fix the problem.
+Despite the existence of `WP_Error` and all the pieces required, this is no single "WordPress Way" to handle and display errors.
+You can indicate an error occurred in a function or method by returning said `WP_Error` object (and that's been my usual MO in my work), but once we do, how do we handle these error objects?

-This was easy when dealing with the AJAX side of things: Using `wp_send_json_error` or `_success` respectively and managing that in the front-end JavaScript side was fairly easy.[^2] However, the other part of making this work was to report errors generated in the `save_post` hook, which, because WordPress doesn't include any flash message handling, is actually quite a bit more complicated than it looks.
+It's easy on the AJAX side of things: Use `wp_send_json_{error/success}` and handle the response accordingly.
+However, a common area where generated errors need to be displayed to the user is on the `save_post` hook, which is actually slightly more complicated than it looks.

 The reason for this is due to the way WordPress handles saves.
-If you're on a page like `post.php?post=1234` and you make your edits and hit save, WordPress `POST`'s the information to the `post.php`.
-After the `save_post` hook fires, it *redirects* back to the `post.php?post=1234` with some extra information, i.e. `&message=1`.
+If you're on a page like `post.php?post=1234` and you make your edits and hit **save**, WordPress `POST`'s the information to `post.php`.
+After the `save_post` hook fires the everything that's done is done, it *redirects* back to the `post.php?post=1234` editor page.

+This makes things difficult because the redirect means the execution thread for loading the editor page isn't the same as the thread for saving the post, and we no longer have access to the same global variables we did when we were saving.
+Because of this, we need a way to pass that information from the action to the page we're being redirected to.

-This makes things difficult because the redirect clears any global variables or class properties from memory, so we need to persist that data somehow.
-In my investigation, I found 3[^7] potential methods of solving this problem.
-I'll walk you through them all, point out some pros and cons of each, and finally explain which one I used and why.
+Let's walk through 3 potential methods of solving this problem.
+I'll explain how to implement each one, point out some of their pros and cons, and explain to which contexts they're best suited.

 # Some Reference Boilerplate